CaptainZlick/gw2-reffect-pack/README.md

 Place the .json file inside the `<Guild Wars 2>\addons\reffect\packs` directory.

 ## General
-Signets that you have to use are displayed in red if they no longer are no longer on cooldown.
+Signets that you have to use are displayed in red if they are no longer on cooldown.

 ## Default
 Always